Whittlesey culture: Outdoor Education Center Site

 The Outdoor Education Center (OEC 1 Site), a Independence Board of Education building, is also an archaeological site of prehistoric people of the Whittlesey culture and earlier.
 It is located in Independence, Ohio in a wooden nature preserve along the Cuyahoga River.
 Animal bones, Madison point stone tools, and Tuttle Hill decorated pottery sherds were attributed to the Whittlesey culture.
 The excavated items were found over a dispersed area in 1999 by a group led by Mark Kollecker, Supervisor of Archaeology Field Programs of the Cleveland Museum of Natural History.
 From the several excavations, the village sat on two to four acres.

 Kollecker led another Archaeology Field Experience program group in April and May 2000 and found several post molds and nine cooking and storage pits of prehistoric people.
 A Leimbach cord-marked vessel from about 500 B.C. is believed to be from the Early Woodland period, long before the Whittlesey culture would have lived at the site.
 Brian G. Redmond led another group during the summer, where more post molds, storage pits, and trash pits were found.
 One of the storage pits was a large hold for maize 1.66 by 1.56 m, diameter and depth, respectively.
 They also found cooking features, many stone tools and pottery, and a partially subterranean sweat lodge.
 Animals butchered at the site include small game animals, raccoon, wild turkey, elk and deer.
 They fished for freshwater mollusk and fish in the Cuyahoga River.
 Two artifacts may have been used for ceremonial purposes.
-One was an engrave slate gorget, the other is the skull of dog, which had been drilled with 14 symmetrically-placed holes, cut and ground.
+One was an engraved slate gorget, the other is the skull of a dog, which had been drilled with 14 symmetrically-placed holes, cut and ground.